Bringing you the latest news & resources in eye health

 Perhaps the most important decision to make is who will perform your cataract surgery.
 There are many factors to consider when choosing a cataract surgeon, so it can feel like a daunting task.

 I’m always happy to discuss all of these questions with my patients during an initial consultation.

-You’ll also want to factor in how easy it will be to get to and from your surgery and pre-operative and post-operative consultations, and whether it’s important for you that the day surgery is located on-site with the clinic.
+You’ll also want to factor in how easy it will be to get to and from your surgery and pre- and post-operative consultations, and whether it’s important for you to have the day surgery co-located with the clinic for convenience.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.